Pesto Chicken Recipe

 • Consider adding in your favorite veggies like broccoli or asparagus

-• Store leftovers in an airtight container for up to 4 days
+• Store leftovers in an airtight container in the fridge for up to 4 days

 • You may use boneless chicken thighs if you like.